vitessio/website/content/en/docs/21.0/get-started/operator.md

 ## Common Issues and Solutions

 * The `docker` driver should not be used with root privileges.
+If you wish to continue as root, use --force.
+If you are running minikube withn a VM, consider using --driver=none: <br/>
+Exiting due to to DRV_AS_ROOT: The `docker` driver should not be used with root privileges.

-  Solution - Create a new user and it to your [docker group](https://docs.docker.com/engine/install/linux-postinstall).
+  Solution - Create a new user and add it to your [docker group](https://docs.docker.com/engine/install/linux-postinstall).

 ## Next Steps